csharpie/todos-api-dotnet/README.md

 ## 🚀 Hosting & Storage

-- **Cloud Hosting**: The API will be deployed to [Vercel](https://vercel.com), leveraging its simplicity for hosting serverless endpoints.
+- **Cloud Hosting**: Pick your cloud hosting provider.
+Use Dockerfile and compose.yaml to deploy.
 - **Datastore**: JSON data is stored in [Google Firestore](https://firebase.google.com/docs/firestore), chosen for its ease of use and flexible document model.

 ---